-From the end of the tenth day to the end of the ninth week of classes, students may withdraw from courses.
+From the end of the tenth day of instruction until the second business day after the 60% point in the semester, students may withdraw from courses.
 Students who wish to withdraw fill out the course withdrawal form, consult with their advisor, and submit the form to the instructor for signature.
-The student is then responsible for delivering the form to the Registrar's Office no later than 4 p.m. on Friday of the ninth week of classes.
+The student is then responsible for delivering the form to the Registrar's Office no later than 4 p.m. on the second business day after the 60% point in the semester.
 Students give a copy to their dean for information purposes.
 The instructor also records the withdrawal grade (W) on the final grade sheet which is submitted to the Registrar.

-Between the ninth week and the last day of classes, withdrawal requires students to petition the Dean of the Graduate College explaining that they are unable to continue in the course due to circumstances beyond their control.
+Between the second business day after the 60% point in the semester and the last day of classes, withdrawal requires students to petition the Dean of the Graduate College explaining that they are unable to continue in the course due to circumstances beyond their control.
 Such a petition must contain conclusive evidence, properly documented, of the situation which prevents completion of the course.
 Acceptable reasons do not include dissatisfaction with performance in a course or with an expected grade, with the course or the instructor, or the desire to change a major or program.
 If the petition is approved, the withdrawal procedure follows the process described above.